 Writing and outdoor adventures have thrilled Rachel since she was little.
 At just four years old, she wrote her first story about turkey hunting with her dad in southern Wisconsin where she was born.
-Since then she’s found ways to pay the bills by combining her favorite hobbies, having authored countless articles for national outdoor publications and travel blogs.
+Since then she’s found ways to pay the bills by combining her favorite hobbies of adventure and content creation, having authored countless articles for national outdoor publications and travel blogs.

 Rachel graduated with a bachelor’s in journalism and multimedia communication from the University of Wisconsin-Eau Claire, working as a news reporter in western Wisconsin after graduating.
 In college she explored Ireland, Italy, and numerous European countries for a few months to scratch her travel itch (sufficed later by traveling to Canada for wilderness fishing trips during the summers when she couldn’t make it overseas).

 In 2021 she moved to Montana to pursue a place she’s been pining after since she was a teenager.
-Now, she’s content with writing and editing Austin Adventure’s copy which feeds her daydreams of the many destinations she has yet to visit.
+Now, she’s content with managing, writing, and editing Austin Adventure’s marketing content which feeds her daydreams of the many destinations she has yet to visit.

 When did you first catch the travel bug?